dzzh/elfstatsd/README.md

 Daemon code is written at Python programming language and requires Python 2.6.x/2.7.x to run.
 Adding Python 2.4-3.x support is in plans.

 In order to display data aggregated by this daemon in Munin, a number of plugins for it are needed.
 These plugins are distributed separately and will soon be available here at Github.
+To simplify daemon's installation, you can check out [elfstats-env](https://github.com/dzzh/elfstats-env) repository containing environment setup for the daemon (RHEL6 OS is only supported so far by elfstats-env).

 ## Build

-It is planned to add elfstatsd to PyPi soon and also distribute it via RPM files.
-Until it's done, you have to build it yourself following the procedure described below.
+Elfstatsd is distributed via source code and RPM packages.
+It is planned to add elfstatsd to PyPi in future.
+RPM files for RHEL6_x64 can be found in [Releases](https://github.com/dzzh/elfstatsd/releases).
+If you need in a distribution in a different format, you have to build elfstatsd from the sources as explained below.

 ### Building the code from sources

 This code was originally written for Linux RHEL 6 and contains scripts to build RPMs for this OS.
 Packaging scripts for other POSIX flavors are not yet implemented.
 Let me know if you are interested in having a package for your OS distribution.

 It is recommended, though not required, to setup [a virtual environment](http://www.virtualenv.org) to run this daemon.
+An RPM with such an environment set up and ready to go is maintained in [elfstats-env](https://github.com/dzzh/elfstats-env) repository.
+If the provided package does not suit you, you can use default Python installation or create a virtual environment yourselft.
+Instructions to do so are provided below.

 #### Common operations

+Whether you want to build an RPM for elfstatsd or install it from source codes, you first have to complete the following operations.

 * At first, clone the repository: `git clone https://github.com/dzzh/elfstatsd`.